erik-adelbert/aoc/2025/README.md

 A key observation is that **any edges *after* the one required for Part 2 never affect either answer**.
 In other words, the solution has a **distance cutoff**: once we know the maximum edge weight that could possibly matter, every edge longer than that is irrelevant.

-By determining this cutoff early, we can **shrink the edge set from ~500k to ~5k**, dramatically reducing the work.
+By determining this cutoff early, we can **prune the edge set from ~500k to ~5k**, dramatically reducing the work.

-This greatly improves runtime because Kruskal’s algorithm—along with the heap and the disjoint-set union (DSU)—runs in time proportional to `O(E + V)`, and reducing `E` by two orders of magnitude makes the whole process significantly faster.
+This greatly improves runtime because Kruskal’s algorithm—along with the heap and the disjoint-set union (DSU)—runs in time proportional to `O(E log E)`, and reducing `E` by two orders of magnitude makes the whole process significantly faster.

 The code runs in under `1.6ms`